petertengg/petertengg.github.io/Programming/_posts/2025-08-12-how-i-built-my-personal-site-with-jekyll-and-minimal-mistakes-part-3.md

 ### gh-pages deploy branch

-Since I [cannot use GHP](/programming/2025-07-29-how-i-build-my-personal-site-with-jekyll-and-minimal-mistakes-part-1#quote-gh-pages) directly to build my site, I have to build it locally, and push it to a separate branch.
+Since I {% include link.html key="programming_personal_site_1" text="cannot use GHP" anchor="#quote-gh-pages" %} directly to build my site, I have to build it locally, and push it to a separate branch.
 I set it up this way.

 #### 1\.
 Create an orphan branch called `gh-pages`.